pbmelo/nemaktis-docker/README.md

 A way to run the [Nemaktis](https://nemaktis.readthedocs.io/en/latest/) toolkit on Docker.

 According to the author,
-> "Nemaktis is an open-source platform including tools for propagating and visualising optical field in complex birefringent media such as liquid crystal (LC) layers"
+> "Nemaktis is an open-source platform including tools for propagating and visualizing optical field in complex birefringent media such as liquid crystal (LC) layers"

 ## Dependencies